Evaluating LLM-Contaminated Crowdsourcing Data Without Ground Truth

 \subsubsection{Additional Figures and Tables}

-In \cref{fig:detect_addition_model}, we present additional figures on the toxicity dataset, analogous to \cref{fig:auc_pref}, for other types of LLM cheaters.
+In \cref{fig:detect_addition_model}, we present additional figures on the toxicity dataset, analogous to \cref{fig:auc_pref}, for other LLMs.
 Analogous results to \cref{tab:detect_gpt4} for other datasets are summarized in \cref{tab:detect_gpt3}, \cref{tab:detect_mistral}, \cref{tab:detect_gemma}, and \cref{tab:detect_phi}.
 These results support our main claim that, although our method is occasionally slightly outperformed by certain baselines, it consistently demonstrates the most robust performance across all tested settings.